 Many people looking for their own piece of the wilderness want to be near some kind of water.
 In some areas you have to be careful of flash flooding or high water events.
 In other areas, trout streams may be managed and controlled by the state and require special permits to build near by.

-Mountain-side building carries another set of new challenges, not insurmountable by any means, but important enough to take into account.
+Mountain-side or sloping property has it's own important considerations.
+Cabin building on a slope carries another set of new challenges, not insurmountable by any means, but important enough to take into account.
 Septic systems in particular can be a challenge in these situations.

 Timber land is often sold by the acre and you can buy large tracts where you can do what you like.
 This generally means you are responsible for pushing in roads, drilling a well for water and sorting out your own small cabin power supply.
 Some large acreage properties can be logged for the timber and this will help pay for the land itself.